-If using Elasticsearch 5.0 or higher, a different ingest pipelines can be set for each mixed index.
+Different ingest pipelines can be set for each mixed index.
 Ingest pipeline can be use to pre-process documents before indexing.
+A pipeline is composed by a series of processors.
+Each processor transforms the document in some way.
+Ingest pipeline can be used to pre-process documents before indexing.
 A pipeline is composed by a series of processors.
 Each processor transforms the document in some way.
 For example date processor can extract a date from a text to a date field.
 So you can query this date with JanusGraph without it being physically in the primary storage.

 index.[X].elasticsearch.ingest-pipeline.[mixedIndexName] = pipeline_id

 Elasticsearch does not perform authentication or authorization.
 A client that can connect to Elasticsearch is trusted by Elasticsearch.
 When Elasticsearch runs on an unsecured or public network, particularly the Internet, it should be deployed with some type of external security.
 This is generally done with a combination of firewalling, tunneling of Elasticsearch’s ports or by using Elasticsearch extensions such as X-Pack.
 Elasticsearch has two client-facing ports to consider:

 - The HTTP REST API, usually on port 9200